 Rainbow Mountain is the best tourist attraction to visit in Peru after Machu Picchu.
-This natural phenomenon stands at a breath stealing 5,200 meters (17,060 ft), in the Vilcanota Mountain Range.
+This natural phenomenon stands at a breath taking 5,200 meters (17,060 ft), in the Vilcanota Mountain Range.
 This newly discovered must-see destination only grabbed the world´s attention in 2015.
-It was discovered when snow melted off the mountain and revealed the vibrant and stunning colors of gold, lavender and red that lay beneath.
+Discovered when snow melted off the mountains and revealed its vibrant and stunning colors of gold, lavender and red that lay beneath.
 This natural beauty was formed by weathering conditions and the minerals found in the soil.
 Its dynamic colors create this marble effect that glows in the sun and a sharp contrast when its laden with snow.

 How to get to Rainbow Mountain